miguelbcr/RxPaparazzo/README.md

         });
 ```

 The `response` instance holds a reference to the paths where the images was persisted.
-But if the level Android api device is minor than 18, only one image will be retrieved.
+**Note**: if the level Android api device is minor than 18, only one image will be retrieved.

 ## Customizations
 When asking RxPaparazzo for an image -whether it was retrieved using the built-in camera or via gallery, it's possible to apply some configurations to the action.